About Rif

 Zoöp

-The Zoönomic Institute (Rotterdam) forms the root system of the Zoöp movement: it supports all Zoöps with knowledge and expertise.
-The Zoonomic Institute helps organisations implement the Zoep model and thus reverse their ecological burden.
-It is committed to the growth of the Zoöp network and also regulates the use of the Zoöp name and logo, through certification.
-An organisation can call itself Zoop when it includes an independent expert in its organisational structure who ensures that the interests of non-human life are heard in the choices it makes.
+The Zoönomic Institute (Rotterdam) forms the root system of the Zoöp movement: this supports all Zoöps with knowledge and expertise.
+The Zoönomic Institute helps organisations implement the Zoöp model and thus reverse their ecological impact.
+It is committed to the growth of the Zoöp network and also regulates the use of the Zoöp name and logo through certification.
+An organisation may call itself a Zoöp when it includes an independent expert in its organisational structure who ensures that the interests of non-human life are heard in the decisions the organisation makes.
+Together with the organisation becoming a Zoöp, the Zoönomic Foundation chooses which expert would be the best fit, depending on what the organisation needs most.
+This could be, for example, an ecologist, but also a lawyer or another expert.
+In this way, the Zoöp model anchors the voices and interests of nature within the organisation, without changing the organisation's existing goals.
+At Rif, architect Didier El Bacha takes on this fascinating commitment.

 Also meet the other Zoöps here!